MarceauFillon/mfillon.github.io/_pages/resume.md

 opened my mind to various cultural and professional environments.

-I am now seeking for new challenges in Melbourne, starting October 2019, where I hope to find a junior software engineer position in a project for a great cause, such as Healthcare or sustainable development.
+I am now seeking for new challenges in Melbourne, starting October 2019, where I hope to find a junior software engineer position in a project for a great cause, such as Healthcare or sustainable development, in an innovative company or a research department.

 Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/marceau-fillon/), or reach out over email at marceau-fillon@outlook.fr